 num_leading_pic_plus1 minus 1, for random_access_type equal to 0, 1 or 2, specifies the number of leading pictures of the associated IRAP picture.

-refreshed_region_flag equal to 1 indicates that the slice belong to the refreshed region in the current picture. refreshed_region_flag equal to 0 indicates that the slice may not belong to the refreshed region in the current picture.
+refreshed_region_flag equal to 1 indicates that the tile_group belong to the refreshed region in the current picture. refreshed_region_flag equal to 0 indicates that the tile_group may not belong to the refreshed region in the current picture.

 gdr_pic_count indicates the number of current and subsequent decoded GDR pictures in output order that precedes the recovery point. gdr_pic_count is a counter and it shall be 1 for the last decoded GDR pictures in output order that precedes the recovery point.